scalawithcats/scala-with-cats/src/pages/monoids/instance-selection.md

 ------------------------------- ----------- ----------- ---------------
 Supertype instance used?
 No          No          Yes

 More specific type preferred?
-Yes         Yes         No
+No          Yes         No
 -----------------------------------------------------------------------

 It's clear there is no perfect system.